ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others

 During the development of our project, we have utilized ChatGPT and Copilot.
 ChatGPT has been used for general questions and research on project topics, to help narrow down the scopes of some of the more daunting tasks.
 We've also used both ChatGPT and Copilot as tools to understand error codes, when debugging our implementations, but with varying success.
-Somtimes suggested solutions were helpful, other times the LLM had not understood the error and provided wrong suggestions.
+Sometimes suggested solutions were helpful, other times the LLM had not understood the error and provided wrong suggestions.
 Copilots main function in our development project, has been to auto complete code that had already been made previously, especially the repository database functions.
 It has also been used to create new code, but if the logic was not already specified, the code was often faulty, which resulted in us spending a lot of time on debugging the autocompleted code.